Scaled piculet: Behavior

-Movement

-As far as is known, the scaled piculet is a year-round resident throughout its range.

-Feeding
+Food and feeding

 The scaled piculet feeds on small insects.
 It forages on thin branches and twigs in dense vegetation or small trees, usually singly or in pairs.

 Breeding

 The scaled piculet's breeding season is not well defined, but appears to include October to January in Colombia and April to June (and perhaps to September) in Venezuela.
 Nothing else is known about its breeding biology.